![]() |

 SQL Server Hardware RequirementsIntroductionIn this article on SQL Server Hardware Requirements I will discuss the following two topics:

-When specifying your SQL Server hardware requirements always consider the following:
+When specifying your hardware requirements always consider the following:

 Disk Space: Enterprise, Enterprise Evaluation, Standard, Developer, and Personal Editions require: